 Senior dogs have different care requirements than those of a younger dog.
-Vet visits, nutritional diets and bloodwork become all the more important in the later stages of their lives.
+Veterinary visits, nutritional diets and blood work become all the more important in the later stages of their lives.

 When does a dog become a senior?

-A dog becomes senior usually when it hits 8 years of age although breed, genetics, nutrition, environment all play a role in how fast your dog ages.
+A dog becomes senior usually when it hits eight years of age, although breed, genetics, nutrition, environment all play a role in how fast your dog ages.